-“Like I said, Kurt, come on over anytime,” I offer, but I’m not too worried he’ll take me up on the offer right now.
+“As I said, Kurt, come on over anytime,” I offer, but I’m not too worried he’ll take me up on the offer right now.
 It’s still too early in the morning, even for him.

 I take the canoe out before lunch, along with my rod and tackle.
 I cast for a good couple of hours all around the lake before giving up.
 Not even a bit today.
-The weather must be a little too hot and driven the fish deep.
+The weather must be too hot and driven the fish deep.